Shielding Our Protectors

 As public safety professionals, I want to be sure you know your rights under the law to protect your personal information and families, while preserving your right to participate in Ohio elections.

-Ohio law provides that peace officers, firefighters, emergency medical technicians, prosecuting attorneys, assistant prosecuting attorneys, correctional employees, parole officers, youth services employees and investigators from the Bureau of Criminal Investigation may redact their home addresses from public databases, including Ohio’s voter rolls.
+Ohio law provides that peace officers, parole officers, probation officers, bailiffs, prosecuting attorneys, assistant prosecuting attorneys, correctional employees, youth services employees, firefighters, EMTs, or investigators of the Bureau of Criminal Identification and Investigation may redact their home addresses from public databases, including Ohio’s online voter rolls.

 If one of these is your chosen profession, simply follow the instructions on the left and submit your form to your county board of elections.